This grilled halloumi cheese salad comes together in just minutes and is a wonderful option for a light dinner during

 How to Grill Halloumi Cheese

 You can grill hallouimi in several different ways.
 While you can certainly place it straight on top of a clean, well greased grill surface – we have dropped quite a few pieces in between the grate ribs and caution against this.
-To ensure you do not lose any cheese pieces you can:
+To ensure you do not lose any cheese pieces while creating grill marks you can:

 - place a grill mat or non-stick mesh liner over the grate and grill on top

 - use a grilling basket or pan

 - pan grill it in a cast iron grill pan (over a stove burner)

 - use a griddle/skillet

 - skewer it and grill (like this Brazillian grilling cheese)

 NOTE: The grill should not be too hot.
-Medium to medium-high heat is perfect – it allows for the halloumi to heat through a bit more gradually while it is strong enough to create a nice sear and not scorch the surface.
+Medium heat to medium-high heat is perfect – it allows for the halloumi to heat through a bit more gradually while it is strong enough to create a nice sear and not scorch the surface.
 Overall, grilling halloumi cheese is fast work and consuming it after it has been grilled should happen relatively fast too – it tastes best while still warm.

 - Slice the halloumi in about half inch thick rectangles, squares or triangles (not too large) and brush them with a bit of neutral oil (regular olive oil or vegetable oil)